nlisha98/Article_Classification_Project/README.md

 </p>

 ## Acknowledgement
-Special thanks to **(https://raw.githubusercontent.com/susanli2016/PyCon-Canada-2019-NLP-Tutorial/master/bbc-text.csv)** for the dataset used for this project.
+Special thanks to **(https://raw.githubusercontent.com/susanli2016/PyCon-Canada-2019-NLP-Tutorial/master/bbc-text.csv)** for the data source used for this project.